ChrisHarte/dotfiles/readme.markdown

     git rebase --abort

-### rebase origin & rebase origin/master

-git rebase origin means "rebase from the tracking branch of origin" git rebase origin/master means "rebase from the branch master of origin"

 ### play-by-play

 When you do do a rebase, here's how it goes:

-1. First you perform the rebase, specifying which remote to use and/or the branch to reference.
+1. First you perform the rebase, specifying the ref and branch.

     **git ri origin/master** or **git rebase origin/master --interactive**

 2. Next git will open your editor of choice specified from .gitconfig, in this vim
 3. You will now see a list of your local commits, in ascending order (first to last).
-4. We can change 'pick' to 'squash' if you want to squash any of the commits into one larger commit (tidying up the repo history), let's do that.
-5. Remember though you cannot assign 'squash' to all of the commits, you need one to squash into so we'll leave the first one.
+4. All will be marked with the 'pick' command, change as appropriate.
 6. Save and quit ":wq!"
 7. VIM will re-open and you'll now see all the commit messages from the squashed commits.
 8. Save and quit again ":wq!"